-I. INTRO DUCTION .
-3 II.
-SCOP E OF ISSUE EXAMINED .
-6 III.
-DELI BERATIVE PROCESS 8 IV.
-SPEC CTRUM TRANSPARENCY WORKING GROUP RECOMMENDATIONS , 9 1.
+I. INTRO DUCTION 3 II.
+SCOP E OF ISSUE EXAMINED 6 III.
+DELI IBERATIVE PROCESS 8 IV.
+SPEC CTRUM TRANSPARENCY WORKING GROUP RECOMMENDATIONS 9 1.
 We recommend defining the term "spectrum transparency" and creating a subcategory of "internal spectrum transparency."
-Further, we recommend NTIA develop improved systems and procedures for making spectrum data more accessible and available to those who are tasked with spectrum oversight and/or policy making roles. .
+Further, we recommend improved systems and procedures for making spectrum data more accessible and available to those who are tasked with spectrum oversight and/or policy making roles.
 9 2.
-NTIA should recommend each federal agency confirm the specific spectrum assignment data provided to the GMF at least every two years, with the goal of near real time accuracy and on-demand reporting.
-We recommend that NTIA accelerate on-going efforts to make this process more efficient and data more useable, and that it seek the appropriations for the additional resources needed to accomplish this.
-10 3.
-NTIA should recommend that each federal agency report how much spectrum they "use."
-We also recommend through NTIA to the FCC that the FCC require this from all FCC license holders as well.
-Non-sensitive use data should then be made easily accessible and in a readily understood format 11 4.
-NTIA should make "non-classified and non-FOIA exempt" data on spectrum assignments available to the public via a web portal or database process.
-This would include any "allocated but un-assigned" spectrum, as long as no national security issues are implicated.
-13 5.
-NTIA should ensure that security-cleared staff be able to see the "internal" FCC/NTIA spectrum transparency data outputs, which could provide for more innovation, use, oversight and accountability 14 6.
-NTIA should seek an increase in its federal budget for necessary funding to attract, train and retain key skilled spectrum personnel to support a dedicated spectrum management and transparency system and process.
-15 7.
-NTIA should promote more "external spectrum transparency," or to better understand specific security concerns/issues with doing so.
-16 8.
-NTIA should seek appropriations funding to continue to update and improve the GMF.
-17 9.
-NTIA should work more closely with the FCC on spectrum transparency.
-It is a critical component to enabling a comprehensive landscape of spectrum usage 18 10.
-NTIA and the FCC should consider spectrum monitoring as a method, in the near term to conduct spot audits to verify the factual data on spectrum use in urban, suburban and rural environments.
-The goal is to overlay this data on top of assignment data to understand where there might be trends and evidence,

-which would lead to better policy and increased spectrum use by federal ıd
+We recommend each federal agency confirm the specific spectrum assignment data provided to the GMF at least every two years, with the goal of near real time accuracy and on-demand reporting.
+We recommend that NTIA accelerate on-going efforts to make this process more efficient and data more useable, and that it seek the appropriations for the additional resources needed to accomplish this 0 3.
+We recommend that each federal agency report to the NTIA how much spectrum they "use."
+We also recommend through NTIA to the FCC that the FCC require this from all FCC license holders.
+Non-sensitive use data should then be made easily accessible and in a readily understood format 1 4.
+We recommend that NTIA make "non-classified and non-FOIA exempt" data on spectrum assignment/allocation available to the public.
+This would include potential "allocated but un-assigned" spectrum, as long as no national security issues are implicated.
+1 3 5.
+We recommend that security-cleared staff be able to see the "internal" FCC/NTIA spectrum transparency data outputs, which could provide for more innovation, use, oversight and accountability 4 6.
+We recommend NTIA seek an increase in its federal budget for necessary funding to attract, train and retain key skilled spectrum personnel to support a dedicated spectrum management and transparency system and process 5 7.
+We recommend that further efforts be made to create NTIA "external spectrum transparency," or to better understand specific security concerns/issues with doing so 6 8.
+We recommend that NTIA seek appropriations funding to continue to update and improve the GMF 7 9.
+We recommend that NTIA and FCC spectrum transparency should be a priority.
+It is a critical component to enabling a comprehensive landscape of spectrum usage 8 10.
+We recommend that both the NTIA and the FCC consider spectrum monitoring as a method, in the near term to conduct spot audits to verify the factual data on spectrum use in urban, suburban and rural environments.
+The goal is to overlay this data on top of allocation or assignment data to understand where there might be trends and evidence, which would lead to better policy and increased spectrum use by federal and non-federal users .
+19 V. FINAL THOUGHTS .
+20

-non-federal users.
-19

-V. FINAL THOUGHTS 20